dwainscheeren/dwains-lovelace-dashboard/docs/v3/information/installation.md

 Click in your left sidebar on the new icon D, to access Dwains Dashboard.

 Getting an error?
-If you see an red error message then please clear your browser cache or mobile app cache.
+If you see an red error message then please clear your browser cache or mobile app cache and if you are using a reverse proxy or a dns cloud like cloudflare then clear the cache there too.
 On windows you can do CTRL + F5 and on Apple you can do Hold ⇧ Shift and click the Reload button.
 Or, hold down ⌘ Cmd and ⇧ Shift key and then press R.
 So if you got an error like this:
 <img src="../../images/card-load-error.png">
 Please clear your browser cache!!